deadlyvipers/dojo_rules/introduction.md

 ##About Me

-I am awesome and like JavaScript!
+I am awesome and like JavaScript alot!